hvianna/audioMotion-analyzer/README.md

 `'user'` | canvas dimensions changed by user script, via [`height`](#height-number) and [`width`](#width-number) properties, [`setCanvasSize()`](#setcanvassize-width-height-) or [`setOptions()`](#setoptions-options-) methods

-?> As of [version 2.5.0](https://github.com/hvianna/audioMotion-analyzer/releases/tag/2.5.0), the `'resize'` reason is no longer sent on fullscreen changes and a callback is triggered only when canvas dimensions *effectively* change from the previous state.
+?> As of [version 2.5.0](https://github.com/hvianna/audioMotion-analyzer/releases/tag/2.5.0), the `'resize'` reason is no longer sent on fullscreen changes and the callback is triggered only when canvas dimensions *effectively* change from the previous state.

 Usage example: